-The main tectonic units distinguished in Sterea Hellas and more precisely the area of the field-trip are the following (see geotectonic map):
+The main geotectonic units distinguished in Sterea Hellas and more precisely the area of the field trip are the following: Parnassos: Triassic - L. Cretaceous neritic carbonate sequence (interrupted by 3-4 bauxite horizons) and Paleocene - Eocene flysch.

-Parnassos: Neritic carbonate sequence (interrapted by 3-4 bauxite horizons) and flysch (Triassic - Eocene).
-Western Thessaly Beotia: Continuous sequence from Triassic to Eocene.
-It is the most internal - unit of the Hellenides with continuous stratigraphic column.
-Eastern Greece: It is deformed twice during the paleo-Alpine and typical Alpine orogeny.
-Comprises a neritic Triassic -Jurassic sequence (Subpelagonian) overlain by the obducted ophiolites and the transgressive Upper Cretaceous limestones and the Eocene flysch on top.
+Western Thessalia Beotia: Continuous sequence from Triassic to Eocene.
+It is the most internal stratigraphically continuous unit of the Hellenides.

+Eastern Greece: It was deformed twice, during the paleo-Alpine and the typical Alpine orogeny.
+It consists of a neritic Triassic -Jurassic sequence (Subpelagonian unit) overlain by the obducted ophiolites, the transgressive Upper Cretaceous limestones and the Eocene flysch on top.

-Fig. 1.1 The Hellenic Arc and Trench System.
+Figure 1 The Hellenic Arc and Trench System.
 KF: Kefalonia Fault, NAF: North Anatolian Fault, PT: Plini Trench; ST: Strabo Trench.